Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 will all be in relation to hg38.
 If you supply genotypes from a different reference assembly specify one of the following options `['hg18', 'hg19']` so the positions can be lifted over to hg38.
 The default value is `'hg38'`

+## --chunk_flag

+Set to `true` to divide the genetic files into smaller chunks (specified by `--chunk-size`), which allows us to run the analysis in parallel for increased efficiency.

+## --chunk_size

+Specify the chunk size used to split the genetic files.

 ## --covarfile

 This parameter is used to specify the path of the covariates to include in the model.
 Each subject to include in